sglusnevs/mod_header_whitelist/README.md

 ### Installing

-The makefile provided adds module to your httpd.conf automatically:
+Use makefile provided to add module to your httpd.conf:

 ```
 sudo make install
 ```

-It will create httpd.conf record and activate it:
+It will create module record in the httpd.conf as follows:

 ```
 LoadModule headers_whitelist_module /usr/lib64/httpd/modules/mod_headers_whitelist.so